x64dbg/blog/_posts/2016-07-09-introducing-contemporary-reverse-engineering-technique-to-real-world-use.md

 title: Introducing Contemporary Reverse Engineering Techniques to Real World Use
 author: Anonymous
 website: http://x64dbg.com
+contents: ["How do we reverse engineer a program these days?", "Automation and analysis are more important", "Introducing dynamic analysis", "The future of reverse engineering"]

 ---

 ## How do we reverse engineer a program these days?